deanhoperobertson/Learning-Library/README.md

 ## Pull from DockerHub
 Alternatively, you can pull and run a docker image for this repo directly using:
-`docker run -it -p 8888:8888 jimbabwe/learning-library:latest`
+`(sudo) docker run -it -p 8888:8888 jimbabwe/learning-library:latest`